Lake Whatcom Forest Management Plan

 Share How do I provide input? on Facebook Share How do I provide input? on Twitter Share How do I provide input? on Linkedin Email How do I provide input? link

 We’re in the early stages of developing the plan, and your input is essential.
-At this point in the process, we're focused on listening—what are your goals, concerns, and questions about the future of forested lands in the Lake Whatcom watershed?
+At this point in the process, we're focused on listening—what are your goals, concerns, and questions about the future of forested lands managed by the City and County in the Lake Whatcom watershed?
 Your feedback will help shape the plan’s objectives and guide our work moving forward.
 Here's how you can share your thoughts:

-• Join a summer forest tour: Get a closer look at the lands we manage and learn about the plan while on an education tour with us.
+• Join a summer educational forest tour: Get a closer look at the lands we manage and learn about the plan while on an education tour with us.
+The tours are tentatively planned for June 18 and July 16 during the day.
 More details coming soon!

 • General Forest Management Comments